earchibong/devops_projects/private_repositories.md

 <br>

-- alternatively, attahed role with AWS CLI as follows:
+- alternatively, attach the role to your policy with AWS CLI as follows:

 The `attach-role-policy` command can be used to attach an `IAM policy to an IAM role`.
 The arguments for the command are:

-`role-name`: Name of the IAM role
+  - `role-name`: Name of the IAM role
-`policy-arn`: ARN of the IAM policy you want to attach
+  - `policy-arn`: ARN of the IAM policy you want to attach

 ```

 aws iam attach-role-policy --role-name <your IAM role> --policy-arn <cert manager policy arn>

 ```